github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 shortTitle: Push protection
 ---

-Push protection is a {% data variables.product.prodname_secret_scanning %} that
+Push protection is a {% data variables.product.prodname_secret_scanning %} feature that checks commits for highly identifiable secrets before these commits are pushed to a repository.

+You can apply push protection at repository/organization level, and for your user account on {% data variables.product.prodname_dotcom %}.

 ## About push protection for repositories and organizations